 Lonely Planet is a great resource for discovering travel tips, getting expert advice, and learning about your destination.
 You can also type all your questions into Google such as “cheapest place to stay in XYZ” and scour travel blogs, budget accommodation sites, and read reviews to see what other people have done.
 It will take some time, but can save you money!

 Rewards Programs & Perks: Are They Worth It?

 Reward programs are how a company gives you an incentive for shopping with them.
 When you use a reward program, it can help you receive special benefits such as earning frequent flyer miles, finding the best flight deals, hotel and car rental discounts, and more.

-The sooner you sign up for these benefits, the sooner you can reap the rewards (and save big on your next vacation).
+The sooner you sign up for these benefits, the sooner you can reap the rewards (and save big on your next family vacation).

 If you find yourself flying on a regular basis, it’s smart to take advantage of frequent flyer programs.
 These are offered by most airlines and allow you to earn miles (or points) every time you fly.
 You can use these to book your next trip and even get upgrades.
 You can even earn points when you use an airline’s co-branded credit card.

 With so many airline loyalty programs, we compiled a list of our favorites.
 Keep reading to decide which would work best for your lifestyle and needs.

 - American Airlines AAdvantage – You’ll earn miles every time you fly with American Airlines or any of their partners.
 Calculate the number of points you’ll earn on each flight by taking your fare and multiplying it by five (the computer will do this for you at checkout, but just so you understand the math).